hanisntsolo/hanisntsolo/README.md

 1. **Codeforces Lamp**: A tool to help competitive programmers, including Docker-based setups for modularity and ease of deployment.
 2. **AutoCommitter**: A Python-based Dockerized application that keeps repositories automatically updated with commits.
 3. **Smart Bulb Control**: IoT project where I use the Tuya API to automate my smart home devices.
-4. ""The Resume Project**: Fork and host your own resume for free on GitHub and share it with the world.
+4. **The Resume Project**: Fork and host your own resume for free on GitHub and share it with the world.

 ### 💡 Open Source Contributions & Learning
 I'm currently expanding my knowledge and contributing to the tech community, focusing on open source projects and building tools that solve real-world problems.
 My journey also involves improving my algorithmic skills through daily challenges and contests on Codeforces.